jaredly/j3/Roadmap.md

 # Selection!

+- [ ] ok folks I've gotta come clean, and just unify Path and Selection. there's no getting away from it. it's a weight around my neck.

 - [x] add start/end to sel type
 - [x] render end cursor (prelim)
 - [x] populate sel/end on drag
 - [ ] actually do a meaningful render of the selection.
   - [ ] should I like do a fake overlay as well?
 Or let the individual thing render? hmmm.
 Rich text isn't going to like that.
+    Unlesssssss I kinda ditch lexical, and do my very own rich text?

   - [ ]
 - [ ] ok now selections need boundariessss